top of page

 1. The eligibility and term of the officers is delineated in Article VI.

 2. At-large members of the Board of Directors must be regular members of the Texas Chapter in good standing and shall be elected to serve for a term of two (2) years.
-Three of these at-large members shall be elected during the EVEN year and four in the ODD year.
+Four of these at-large members shall be elected during the EVEN year and six in the ODD year.
 Mid-term at-large vacancies on the Board of Directors may remain unfilled until the next regular election, at which time they may be filled for the remainder of their term through the regular election procedure.
 Service as an at-large member for the unexpired term shall not make the member ineligible for nomination or election to that position for a full term.

 Section 4 - Vacancies